MAKING BETTER CHOICES

 Being health conscious and making better choices in the “google it” age seems like it should be a breeze.
 We have endless resources and information in the palm of our hands (when we’re not aimlessly scrolling through instagram), but at a time where there is as much noise as there are choices in the “health food” aisle, we don’t blame you for feeling overwhelmed or let down.

 This post stems from a recent focus group exercise we undertook (4 groups of 8 people, 3 female groups, 1 male group) which was facilitated by an expert so we could better understand how to serve the people who care (you awesome humans).
 It was amazing to sit behind the 1 way window to listen and watch complete strangers speak openly about our products (and 15 of our competitors) with no idea which product they were there to chat about (until the very end).
 It became immediately apparent with all groups that they are sick of being marketed to, bombarded with claims only to find out that there is so much BS in the “health” space.
-Zero Carbs, No added sugar, Natural Flavours, Brown Rice Syrup, numbers, stevia, monk-fruit the list goes on.
+Zero Carbs, No added sugar, Natural Flavours, Brown Rice Syrup, numbers, stevia, monk-fruit, the list goes on.

 Our packs might be a good place to start, let’s have a look at the Peanut Butter Protein Bar; front of pack claims are Hand-Baked, free range egg white & 11,200mg Collagen.
 It’s reasonably easy to tick the claims off if you flip the pack & check the ingredients list.
-I won’t go through all 7 of our ingredients ;) but you can quickly see that this bar has MCT oil, the ingredients are 100% Natural whole-foods.
+I won’t go through all 7 of our ingredients ;) but you can quickly see that this bar has MCT oil and that the ingredients are 100% Natural whole-foods.
 Egg white is one of the highest sources of Branch Chain Amino Acids, almost twice the profile of whey protein.
 Tick, tick, tick.

-Where we find it gets misleading is when you see Zero Carbs or no added sugars only to purchase the bar and find its sweeter than a tim-tam dipped in honey, or when you see natural flavours in the ingredients list.
+Where we find it gets misleading is when you see Zero Carbs or no added sugars, only to purchase the bar and find it's sweeter than a tim-tam dipped in honey, or when you see natural flavours in the ingredients list.
 Let’s break it down.

-Zero Carbs or No Added Sugars - The usual suspects when you see zero carbs are sugar alcohols (made in a lab) sorbitol, erythritol, xylitol, and maltitol, they are sweet, cheap and nasty and overconsumption can lead to bloating, diarrhea and flatulence because they are not fully absorbed in the small intestine.
+Zero Carbs or No Added Sugars - The usual suspects when you see zero carbs are sugar alcohols (made in a lab) sorbitol, erythritol, xylitol, and maltitol.
+They are sweet, cheap and nasty, and overconsumption can lead to bloating, diarrhea and flatulence because they are not fully absorbed in the small intestine.
 Some individuals experience such symptoms even in a single-serving quantity.